 Devio Early Childhood Institute provides innovative and capacity building training programs to upcoming and existing early childhood educators so they can support children's holistic development and learning, especially in their early years.
 Our work also combines advocacy and community outreach interventions that are helping to combat some systemic inequalities in global early childhood education.

-2. Through research reports and interacting with Teachers and schools, we identify thematic areas in the educational systems that needs improvement.
-We then open calls for schools, and teachers especially those in early childhood educational settings, and primary schools to participate in our Training Program, during which we all work together to explore and share knowledge and best practices to help solve the identified problem.
+1. Through research reports and collaboration with teachers, parents and schools, we identify thematic areas in the educational system that needs improvement.
+We then provide schools, and teachers especially those who teach at the early childhood level, including those from primary schools to participate in our training programs, during which we all work together to explore and share knowledge and best practices to help solve the identified problem.
 We also use the program to motivate and inspire participants, develop their personal goals because we believe that a happy teacher makes a happy class, and a happy class breeds game changers.

-4. We are scaling to recruit more teachers in all the regions we work in.
+4. We are also scaling to engage more teachers and schools in West Africa.

 Stage 4: Transition to Scale